Test.

 No special precautions or preparations are needed.
 Fasting is not required as well.

-QWhen is the suitable time for expected mother to do the Maternal Blood Y-DNA Test (MBY) + Y-chromosome DNA Exclusion (MBE)?
+When is the suitable time for expected mother to do Fragile X Carrier Screening (MFX)?

 7 weeks pregnant or above (subject to ultrasound examination)